A Client's Guide to Avoiding Fake "Escort" Scams

 Final thoughts

 Safety goes both ways.
-Some Clients are nervous about getting scammed, whereas all Escorts are nervous about getting raped or murdered, which is something to bear in mind when navigating meeting an Escort for the first time.
+Some Clients are nervous about getting scammed, whereas all Escorts are nervous about getting raped and murdered, which is something to bear in mind when navigating a meeting.
 However high your stakes are, ours unfortunately are always higher.

 If you are still too nervous to meet an Escort, consider booking some Virtual Girlfriend Experiences instead.